padwalab/goservices/README.md

 # goservices
-demo microservices implementation in go
+### demo microservices implementation in go
+this is basic go code for restful microservices implementation